'So there I was, roysh, enjoying college life, college birds and, like, a major amount of socialising.' Can Ross survive outside Castlerock College?

 If it hadn't been for Oisinn's apartment in Killiney, the old man paying for my Golf GTI, JP's old man's job offer and all the goys wanting to buy me drink, it would have been, like, a complete mare.
 Totally.
 But naturally, roysh, you can never be sure what life plans to do to you next.
 At least, it came as a complete focking surprise to me …

-The life and times of Ross O'Carroll-Kelly, the cult hero with a weekly column in The Sunday Tribune.
+The life and times of Ross O'Carroll-Kelly, cult hero.

 Just about the most hilarious character to grace the pages of an Irish novel for as many years as I can remember.
 It's a long time since I laufghed so heartily at a book as at this Holden-Caulfield-meets-Sebastian-Dangerfield hybrid ...
 If I'm ageist I'll say it will primarily appeal to the twenty-something brigade, but I'm fifty and I adored it.